-Interstate 476 begins at Interstate 95 in urban Chester, Pennsylvania.
+Interstate 476 begins at I-95 in urban Chester, Pennsylvania.
 The commuter freeway extends north along the Mid-County Expressway through the western suburbs of Philadelphia, to I-76 at Conshohocken and the Pennsylvania Turnpike (I-276) at Plymouth Meeting.
 This stretch of freeway is locally known as the “Blue Route”, a nickname referencing the alignment selected during the planning process for the route.
 Ramp meters operate along the route as well.

 Northward from Interstate 276, I-476 overlays the Northeast Extension of the Pennsylvania Turnpike to Allentown, Wilkes-Barre, Scranton and Interstate 81 at Clarks Summit.
 The tolled portion of the route serves both commuters in Montgomery County and travelers bound for the Pocono Mountains in northeastern Pennsylvania.

-Local officials advocated expansion of I-81 through the Scranton area in the mid-2000s, but costs were already estimated at $1 billion.
+Local officials advocated expansion of I-81 through the Scranton area in the mid 2000s, but costs were already estimated at $1 billion.
 The Scranton Beltway project provides a cheaper alternative to widening Interstate 81 from Nanticoke north to Clarks Summit.
-A subsequent study by PennDOT also concluded that improved accessibility to the Northeast Extension may shift 2,500 vehicles per day (vpd) away from I-81 north and 2,200 (vpd) away from I-81 south, including a potential of 80% or more of truck traffic.
+A subsequent study by PennDOT also concluded that improved accessibility to the Northeast Extension might shift 2,500 vehicles per day (vpd) away from I-81 north and 2,200 (vpd) away from I-81 south, including a potential of 80% or more of truck traffic.
 2016 traffic counts on the northernmost section of I-476 top out around 10,000 vpd, while the busiest stretch of I-81 to the east peaks at 70,000 vpd.5

 Parallel U.S. Routes